SignificoHealth/recco-ios-sdk/README.md

 ## Usage

 This section aims to explain how Recco integration in iOS projects is accomplished.
-Make sure, you also check out [Flutter][Recco-Flutter] and [Android][Recco-Android] counterparts!
+Make sure you also check out [Flutter][Recco-Flutter] and [Android][Recco-Android] counterparts!

 To integrate the SDK into your application, you will need to follow the following steps:

 ### Initialization

-Initialization serves the purpouse of establishing your `clientSecret`, and loading the appropiate resources for the SDK to function.
+Initialization serves the purpose of establishing your `clientSecret`, and loading the appropiate resources for the SDK to function.
 It also allows you to set up any styling that suits your application.
-To do this, add to you `AppDelegate.willFinishLaunchingWithOptions` or `App.init` instance the following code:
+To do this, add the following code to your `AppDelegate.willFinishLaunchingWithOptions` or `App.init` instance:

 ```swift
 import ReccoUI